s4m33r89/UE4SDKGenerator/README.md

 * Add GName and GObject Offsets in Main.h.
 * Change Files in Target Dir according to Game's structure and replace that files in Source Dir.
 * Compile all files in the Source Directory (x64 Release).
-   * -Comiple With AIDE(64bit NDK Support)  -OR-
+   * Comiple With AIDE(64bit NDK Support)  -OR-
-   * -Compile With AndroidStudio (click on ndk.cmd file and RUN, if u have cmd execute plugin Installed.)
+   * Compile With AndroidStudio (click on ndk.cmd file and RUN, if u have cmd execute plugin Installed.)
 * Add Lib in Apk.
 And add this Smali code to Load Lib

     ```